Bee00Bee/Machine_Learning/README.md

 In this repository I bring nice discussion on machine learning models which are commonly used in this field.
 This repository will be updated every often to have more and new codes.

 ### Available codes
+* Machine_Learning_Categories.ipynb
+  In this notebook, I give a brief explanation about the different *Machine Learning* methods.

 * KNN_Classification_1.ipynb

   In this notebook the KNN method is investigated in multiclass classification problem.